SOCIAL JUSTICE WORK

 Blood Drives

-The church sponsors community blood drives in partnership with Vitalant Blood Services.
+The church sponsors community blood drives 3 times a year in partnership with Vitalant Blood Services.

-The church is a member institution of Albuquerque Interfaith, a community organization comprised of 25 congregations, schools, unions and non-profits, who bring their faith and democratic values into public life by shaping policies and advocating in the following arenas - public education, immigrant's rights, workforce training and GED preparation, and mental health and addiction funding and services.
+The church is a member institution of Together New Mexico, a community organization comprised of 12 congregations, schools, unions and non-profits, who bring their faith and democratic values into public life by shaping policies and advocating in the following arenas - public education, immigrant's rights, workforce training and GED preparation, and mental health and addiction funding and services.

 Gun Violence Prevention

 The church is proud to partner with New Mexicans to Prevent Gun Violence on several initiatives.
-We have held several Guns to Gardens Gun Buybacks that were very successful in removing unwanted guns from the community
+We have held and participated in several Guns to Gardens Gun Buybacks that were very successful in removing unwanted guns from the community.
+Almost 50 % of these are assault or semi-automatic guns.
+All guns are dismantled onsite before being delivered to a high school to be turned into garden tools or art.